 - Climate change may cause decreased food production in Ontario and around the world.^{21,22} This may result from droughts, increased risk of food spoilage and contamination, more pests, impacts of high temperatures on livestock health, and damage to crops from extreme weather events.
-Rising carbon dioxide levels can also lower the amount of nutrients in some crops.21 - Climate change can contribute to higher food prices.8 Higher food prices have the greatest impact on those already facing food insecurity. - NATER SECURITY

-When people don't have enough money for food, every day can feel like an emergency.
-Adaptation measures such as preparing emergency kits for extreme weather events and accessing ways to cool off in hot weather may not be realistic for many community members.
-Adequate incomes and access to basic needs are necessary for people to be able to adapt to health impacts of climate change.
+Rising carbon dioxide levels can crops.21 - food prices.8 Higher food prices have the greatest impact on those already facing food insecurity. - also lower the amount of nutrients in some Climate change can contribute to higher ways to cool off in hot weather may not be realistic for many community members.
+Adequate incomes and access to basic needs are necessary for people to be able to adapt to health impacts